 - One-on-one mentoring helps students develop the skills, confidence and motivation to translate their learning into action.

 Find out more on the Hart Leadership Program website.

 Sanford Board Leadership Initiative

 The Sanford Board Leadership Initiative (SBLI) places Duke Masters in Public Policy students as non-voting members on local nonprofit leadership boards for one calendar year.
 This partnership offers nonprofits strategic support from graduate students with policy-specific knowledge and the opportunity for students to learn about nonprofit governance.
-As this program is in high demand, a competitive application process determines which graduate students can participate each year.
-Following are comments from students who are participating in SBLI in 2014.
+A competitive application process determines which graduate students can participate each year.